NameRead — never mispronounce a name again

 Moment A — Before joining

-Opportunity: Pre-meeting preview in calendar/invite for private practice.
+Opportunity: Private name preview in calendar invite for low-pressure practice.

 Moment B — First introductions